No. 12–Policy on Openness and Privacy

-The CIRB’s policy is consistent with the statement and the principles found in the Protocol for the Use of Personal Information in Judgments approved by the Canadian Judicial Council.
+The CIRB’s policy is consistent with the statement of the Heads of Federal Administrative Tribunals Forum (endorsed by the Council of Canadian Administrative Tribunals) and the principles found in the Protocol for the Use of Personal Information in Judgments approved by the Canadian Judicial Council.

 In exceptional circumstances, the CIRB departs from its general policy in order to address concerns relating to the confidentiality of certain documents or information.
 Below are some examples.

 A. Confidential Documents

 At the request of a party to a proceeding or on its own motion, the Board may make specific orders to ensure that the confidentiality and non disclosure of sensitive information.
 A party to a proceeding before the Board who is concerned with the disclosure of sensitive commercial or personal information (e.g. disciplinary record, medical or financial information) may request a confidentiality order from the Board in accordance with section 22 of the Canada Industrial Relations Board Regulations, 2012 (the Regulations).
 If the Board is of the view that it should take steps to protect the information, it may make the following orders:

 - that a hearing be held in-camera (in private)